-Exclusive Bark Back technology that responds to sounds, plus realistic functions including heartbeat and touch reactions.
-Mimics a real dog with features such as a soft coat and movements.
-Includes batteries.
+Exclusive Bark Back technology responds to sounds.
+Realistic functions, including heartbeat and touch reactions.
+Realistic design with a soft coat and lifelike movements.
+Batteries included.

 If you want to bring a dog into your home without all the responsibility — and mess — of a live animal, a robot dog is just what you need.
 Kids and adults alike can get hours of entertainment and companionship from a robot dog, but you must find the right pup to suit the owner.
 With a wide range of robot dogs on the market, how do you select the best one?
 You won't find just one perfect robot dog, so you'll have to select the one that's most suited to your needs and requirements, or those of the intended recipient.

 Already starting to feel overwhelmed by choice?
 Well, you're in the right place.
 We at BestReviews aim to help you find the perfect products.
 We test items in our labs and in real-world situations, talk to expert consultants, and gather feedback from customers who already own these products.

 We've compiled all this information into the following guide, so read on to learn all you need to know about robot dogs.